mirayadav/Tweet-Therapy/README.md

 pip install -r requirements.txt
 ```

 Before running the app, you must create your own Twitter API keys and store them in a config.py file (formatted like sample_config.py).
+Then you can run the app by:

 ```
 export FLASK_APP=model.py